Loading Dock Safety Loading Dock Safety

 • When loading or unloading a truck, always check the dock plate load capacity to ensure it can handle your specific load.
 Overloading a dock plate can damage the equipment and create a safety hazard.

-• To secure your movable dock boards, ensure they are positioned correctly.
-Then, use something to secure them so they don’t slip.
+• To secure your movable dock boards, start by making sure they are positioned correctly.
+Then, use something to secure them in place so they don’t slip.
 This can be anything from a piece of rope to a bungee cord.
 Whatever you use, just make sure it is tight enough that the boards won’t move around.

 • It’s important to slide dock plates into position rather than drop them.
 Dropping the plates could damage them and make it more difficult to get a good seal.
-Sliding the plates into position may take longer, but it will help seal your dock properly.
+Sliding the plates into position may take a little longer, but it will help ensure that your dock is properly sealed.

-• Walking, not running, is important if you’re on a loading dock.
-Running can cause you to slip and fall, leading to serious injuries.
+• If you’re on a loading dock, it’s important to walk, not run.
+Running can cause you to slip and fall, which can lead to serious injuries.
 Plus, walking helps to prevent accidents by giving you more time to react if something unexpected happens.

-• You might think pushing someone around is funny, but it’s not.
+• You might think it’s funny to push someone around, but it’s not.
 It can be dangerous and cause serious injury.
 Even if you don’t mean to hurt anyone, accidents can happen.
 So, please be careful and don’t push people around.

 • Edges of loading docks can be extremely dangerous.
-You could easily slip and fall off the edge without being careful.
+If you are not careful, you could easily slip and fall off the edge.
 This could result in serious injury or even death.
 Always take caution when near the edges of loading docks, and never attempt to climb on or jump off them.

 • Always use the loading dock when loading or unloading goods from a truck.
-Do not jump on or off the dock, leading to serious injury.
-Use caution around the loading dock area, and always be aware of your surroundings.
+Do not jump on or off the dock, as this can lead to serious injury.
+Use caution when around the loading dock area and be aware of your surroundings at all times.

 • Wear sturdy shoes with nonskid soles that support both the foot and ankle.

-• It’s important to watch where you’re going when loading or unloading a dock.
-There are a lot of potential hazards, and it’s easy to get injured if you’re not careful.
+• It’s important to watch where you’re going when you’re loading or unloading a dock.
+There are many potential hazards, and it’s easy to get injured if you’re not careful.

 • Before loading or unloading a truck or trailer, it is important to check that the wheels are choked.
-This will help prevent the vehicle from moving and ensure a safe and efficient operation.
+This will help to prevent the vehicle from moving during the process and ensure a safe and efficient operation.

 • Make sure drivers turn off their motors to prevent carbon monoxide exposure.
-Invisible and odorless, carbon monoxide can be fatal.
+Invisible and odourless, carbon monoxide can be fatal.

-• Use a forklift or dolly to move heavy objects whenever possible instead of lifting them yourself.
+• Whenever possible, use a forklift or dolly to move heavy objects instead of trying to lift them by yourself.
 If you must lift something heavy, ask a coworker for help.
 Using proper lifting techniques can help prevent injuries.

 • When you lift something heavy, it is important to Bend your knees and keep your back straight.
 This will help to prevent injury by ensuring that your legs do the work, not your back.
-By keeping your back straight, you can maintain a good posture and avoid putting unnecessary strain on your spine.
+By keeping your back straight, you will also be able to maintain a good posture and avoid putting unnecessary strain on your spine.

 • Wearing snug-fitting gloves can help you get a better grip when lifting, loading, and unloading.
 This can help prevent accidents and injuries.